zpinto/learn-flaskRESTful-dev-deployment/README.md

 ### Add mlab MongoDB

-In order for your Heroku app to save documents in the database, we need to add a MongoDB instance that Heroku can talk to.
+In order for your Heroku app to save documents in a database, we need to add a MongoDB instance that Heroku can talk to.
 When testing the application locally, we are using a local instance of MongoDB.
+Heroku will not be able to talk to our local instance, so we will make a cloud instance with mLab.

 1. Add the MongoDB service in add-ons.
 It will prompt you for a credit card.
 You must give this information to move forward; however, you will not be charged since this app makes use of the free tier only.